 Concentration refers to the relative role of individuals or groups of financial institutions within a market segment.
-The build-up of relatively large activity (volumes) or relatively large positions (as measured by notional or mark-to-market amounts outstanding) in some defined population could increase systemic risk.
+The build-up of relatively large volumes of activity or relatively large positions (as measured by notional or mark-to-market amounts outstanding) in some defined population could increase systemic risk.

 In terms of depth, authorities may want to see position-level data.
-Additionally, some highlevel questions can be answered using aggregate data (eg on the relative weight of particular reference entities within a market segment for CDS contracts).
+Additionally, some high-level questions can be answered using aggregate data (eg on the relative weight of particular reference entities within a market segment for CDS contracts).
 But authorities may wish to see position-level data to analyse the concentration of exposures among the institutions holding the relevant OTCD positions.

-Aggregate data, which lack information on bilateral relationships or identities of the counterparties, are only useful when analysing the concentration of positions by underlier, but they contain no information on who holds those positions.
-Authorities may also need
+Aggregate data, which lack information on bilateral relationships or identities of the counterparties, are only useful when analysing the concentration of positions by underlier, but they do not reveal who holds those positions.
+Authorities may also need position-level data to answer any questions on concentration of exposures among financial institutions, both to (i) counterparties and to (ii) reference entities in the case of CDS.

-23 For performing macro assessments, or supporting provision of data for systemic risk analysis, it is probably worth investigating the feasibility of how a centralised or other mechanism would be able to collect position level and transaction level data from TRs globally and aggregate, summarise and ensure anonymity of the data, subject to applicable local law.
-The granularity of data could entail breakdowns by jurisdictions and counterparty types.
+For performing macro assessments, or supporting provision of data for systemic risk analysis, it is probably worth investigating the feasibility of how a centralised or other mechanism would be able to collect position-level and transactionlevel data from TRs globally and aggregate, summarise and ensure anonymity of the data, subject to applicable local law.
+The data's granularity could entail breakdowns by jurisdictions and counterparty types.

-Such a mechanism could support making the data available to all relevant authorities in standardised reports on a regular basis, that would parallel and could learn from, for example, the international financial statistics or the OTCD survey data.
+Such a mechanism could support making the data available to all relevant authorities in regular standardised reports that would parallel and complement, for example, the international financial statistics or the OTCD survey data.
 It could also facilitate publication of a set of aggregate data.

-24 For example, a wave of defaults in a particular corporate sector could have a significant impact on a country's financial sector if its banks had sold a large number of CDS contracts written on that sector.
+27 For example, a wave of defaults in a particular corporate sector could have a significant impact on a country's financial sector if its banks had sold a large number of CDS contracts written on that sector.
 TR data are of use here as they allow authorities to take stock of current positions and to monitor growth trends.